webforj/webforj-documentation/docs/advanced_topics/web-storage.md

 ### Using local storage in webforj

-In the following code snippet, a <JavadocLink type="foundation" location="com/webforj/webstorage/LocalStorage" code='true'>LocalStorage</JavadocLink> object is obtained using the `LocalStorage.getCurrent()` method to either create a new object or retrieve it if it already exists.
+In the following code snippet, a <JavadocLink type="foundation" location="com/webforj/webstorage/LocalStorage" code='true'>LocalStorage</JavadocLink> object is obtained using the `LocalStorage.getCurrent()` method to access the local storage.
 A key/value pair is written to the object using the `add(key, value)` method, and the value is obtained using the `get(key)` method.
 The data can be removed from the object with the `remove(key)` method.

 ```java
 // Access local storage